Ghepes/inject-website-offline/README.md

 scripts js & css to - Web local storage

-it lives in the web without server and without internet: and keeps its domain name ,
+it lives in the web without Server or internet:  keeps domain rute

 ## strict rule: